enkidevs/curriculum/excel/beginner/data-validation-filtering-grouping/data-types.md

 There are 4 main data types in Excel. `Number`, `Text`, `Logical` and `Error`.

-- The `Number` data type are any numbers like whole numbers, fractions, as well as dates and times.
+- The `Number` data type contains numerical values such as whole numbers, fractions, as well as dates and times.

 It is important to note that what is displayed is not how Excel saves its data.